enkidevs/curriculum/sql/ddl/indicies/when-to-add-indexes.md

        3 |     3 |     20 |   1000 |             236 |                  3 | venusaur
   (...)

-  This table has thousands of entries and it is very crowded with queries.
-However, we would like to know which which pokemons belong to which species esier.
-We want to create an index that will help us improve the efficiency of this type of retrievals.
+  This table has thousands of entries and querying a pokemon's species is very slow.
+We need to speed up this common query.
+We want to create an index that will help us improve the efficiency of this data retrieval.

 answers:
   - CREATE INDEX species_to_pokemon